Skip to main content

 Architectural Overview

-• Server - Contains all application logic and defines screens composition.
-The server is proprietary and exposes an Open API specification for partner integration.
+The server contains all application logic and defines screen composition.
+The server remains proprietary and exposes an Open API specification for partner integration.

 ComponentPurposeOwnership